Here we have compiled an ultimate list of family camping tips and tricks for beginners that you’ll feel like you are

 - Take the wind direction into account.
 A tent that is placed downwind from a campfire could result in a smoky night.

 - A tent with double doors is real handy.
-If you use the fly, vestibules could be used to store gear, creating more space for movement.
+If you use the fly, vestibules could be a tool to store gear, creating more space for movement.
 The additional storage provide by vestibules may allow you to use a small tent and still be comfortable.

 - A hammock might even be a good shelter for you.
 Hammocks could be great for single campers and they’re able to handle many types of conditions and temperatures.

 - You need to select a good pad system with sleeping bag that is suitable for both the weather conditions and your body.
 For people that sleep on their side, a combo that comes with the pad integrated in a sleeve is great.
 If you learn how to camp with a lightweight backpack, you could save a good chunk of money.

 - Many campers prefer using an inflatable mattress rather than pads.
 Inflatable mattresses are perfect complements to sleeping bags in warmer weather, or for families with small children that prefer to sleep with their parents.

 - If you prefer to sleep above ground, a larger tent with a cot system would be ideal.
 Although they need more room, cots combined with pads and sleeping bags can make for excellent sleep.
 Cots can typically be broken down and stowed in a three foot long case.
 If you’re looking for something for more than one person, check out our review of the Top 5 Best Double Camping Cots.

 - Hammock camping can really be good if you invest in a good top quilt and bottom quilt or insulating pad.